 Instagram is doing what it can to protect its community – and that’s great news.
 But the platform is not turning its back on businesses in the process, even if the implications discussed above might seem like a burden to marketers.

-While the vanity metric is no longer going to be a concern of the general public, marketers will be able to access it through specialized social media management tools.
+While the vanity metric is no longer going to be a concern of the general public, marketers will be able to still access it through specialized social media management tools.

-This means that you will still be able to conduct a proper social media competitive analysis as well as verify whether what influencers tell you about their social performance is accurate.
+This means that you can still conduct a proper social media competitive analysis as well as verify whether what influencers tell you about their social performance is accurate.

 Instagram’s decision to hide likes is rooted in how influential the platform has become for modern culture.
 And while experts predict the changes will have a positive effect on the platform’s users, the update will also pose some challenges for brands using Instagram as a marketing and sales tool.

 Stay tuned for more Instagram updates!